 ACCU’s strategic direction is based on its core values that form the basis for all its operations and these shall be upheld in all that it does.
 Those values are:

-- Integrity: ACCU carries out its activities in an honest and truthful manner, and takes all reasonable measures to prevent willful wrongdoing by its management and staff.
+- Integrity: ACCU carries out her activities in an honest and truthful manner, and takes all reasonable measures to prevent willful wrongdoing by her management and staff.

-- Non-discrimination: ACCU endeavors to espouse fairness in all its interventions through the involvement of diversity of people and doing so in a gender-sensitive manner.
+- Non-discrimination: ACCU endeavours to espouse fairness in all her interventions through the involvement of diversity of people and doing so in a gender-sensitive manner.

-- Justice: ACCU is committed to promoting fairness in all its dealings.
+- Justice: ACCU is committed to promoting fairness in all her dealings.

-- Solidarity: ACCU upholds that the struggle against corruption needs close collaboration with others and it will support others to raise issues of similar interest.
+Solidarity: ACCU upholds that the struggle against corruption needs close collaboration with others and she will support others to raise issues of similar interest.

-- Objectivity: ACCU works in full judgment of its actions based on well-consulted opinion of its members.
+- Objectivity: ACCU works in full judgement of her actions based on well-consulted opinion of her members.